Joseph7e/MDIBL-T3-WGS-Tutorial/README.md

 Assuming we have carefully selected our criteria we are ready to contruct a list of contigs to keep.
 This list will be provided to a program to construct a new filtered FASTA file.

 * Construct a list of contigs we want to keep.
  Our current table has many columns.
 We want just the first column which are contig headers.
-You will use the same command you selected for filtering criteria.
-NOtice the output name that I choose.
+You will start with the same command you selected for filtering criteria and add an option to just print the first column.
+Notice the output name that I choose.
 It should reflect what we use as a filterig criteria.

  ```bash
  # use awk to constuct list, the new part is the final part of the command which will only print the first column.